Wisdom Tooth Removal in Miami with Gentle Guidance

 Can I work after wisdom tooth removal?

-Some patients return to light activities soon, while others need more rest depending on the complexity of the extraction.
+Some patients return to light activities soon.
+Others need more rest depending on the complexity of the extraction.
 Our team gives recovery guidance based on your treatment.

 Do you speak Spanish for wisdom tooth consultations?